Ryahn/Tools-Repo/README.md

 ### Downloading Release Artifacts

-Once the build workflow completes successfully:
+Once the build workflow completes successfully, you can download release artifacts:

+#### Manual Download

 1. Go to the **Releases** page on GitHub
 2. Find the release associated with your tag